Jinjiarui/HEROES/README.md

-# Unbiased Ranking of Universal User Behavior
+# Hierarchical rEcurrent Ranking On the Entire Space (HEROES)

 This is a *tensorflow* implement of our Model: ***Learning Universal User Behaviors with Hierarchical Recurrentsurvival Model for Unbiased Ranking*** and some other baseline models(ESMM, ESMM2, DNN, MMOE).
 ## Dataset